CHILDHOOD AND EDUCATION STUDIES

 Teaching

-You will be expected to engage with online learning and teaching materials throughout the course, with online twilight classes and support sessions you are expected to attend (including distance learning classes, assignment support and individual tutorials with an allocated personal tutor).
+You will be expected to engage independently with module online learning and teaching materials throughout the course.
+To support there will be online evening sessions that you are expected to attend including Graduate Advantage sessions and individual tutorials with an allocated personal tutor.
 For your final year dissertation, you will be supported through five 15-minute meetings with your supervisor via web conferencing software.

 All modules include:

-• Online video/text discussion forums where you can meet and work with other students
+• Online discussion forums where you can collaborate with other students.

 You will need to allocate a minimum number of study hours per week, though some weeks may require you to extend beyond this, particularly when you are engaged in completing assessments.